There is an PINK Elephant in the Room, that needs to be addressed NOW!!!

 The passages above suggest that the wicked will actually be taken first.

 I know it’s not easy to accept the idea that the wicked are the ones taken in Matthew 24:40-41 and Luke 17:34-36.
-It took me over two years before I was ready to accept a proper view of these passages.
+It took me over several years, before I was ready to accept a proper view of these passages.

 I hope you will not take as long as me to reach the same conclusion I have.